El Sistema: Spread of regional centres in Venezuela

-On 6 June 2007, the Inter-American Development Bank announced the granting of a US$150 million loan for the construction of seven regional centers of El Sistema throughout Venezuela.
+On 6 June 2007, the Inter-American Development Bank announced a US$150 million loan for the construction of seven regional centers of El Sistema throughout Venezuela.
 Many bankers within the IDB originally objected to the loan on the grounds that classical music is for the elite.
 But then the bank has conducted studies on the more than 2,000,000 young people, educated in El Sistema, linking participation in the program to improvements in school attendance and reduction in juvenile delinquency and crime rates.
 Weighing such benefits, the bank calculated that every dollar invested in El Sistema was reaping about $1.68 in social dividends.
 Supported by the government, El Sistema started introducing its music program into the public-school curriculum, aiming to be in every school and to support 500,000 children by 2015.

-The project has also been extended to the penal system.
-On 25 May 2008, Leidys Asuaje wrote for Venezuelan daily El Nacional: "The plan to humanize jails through music began 11 months ago under the tutelage of the Ministry of the Interior and Justice and FESNOJIV...."

-A 2022 investigation by Connectas, with the help of the International Center for Journalists, concluded that the regional centers funded by the IDB were never built and therefore the bank's long-term project to decentralize El Sistema had failed.
+A 2022 investigation by investigative platform Connectas, with the help of the International Center for Journalists, concluded that the regional centers funded by the IDB were never built and the bank's long-term project to decentralize El Sistema had failed.